Coordinator: Prof. Fabio Di Lisa

 The mission of our School is to train top-level individuals in the field of the Biomedical Sciences.
 Our students are expected to combine a strong basic understanding of biological processes with the application of advanced experimental techniques.
 Our goal is to provide our Students with a first-level education, helping them to pursue professional careers in Science.
 Although the major emphasis of the Program is in experimental research, we also provide ample learning opportunities through weekly Journal Clubs, dedicated Courses and a large number of Seminars which cover most aspects of the Life Sciences.

 We strongly encourage foreign applicants, and all our research and teaching activities are performed in English.
 Over the years this has created a multicultural, multilingual community that is both stimulating and rewarding for Students and Faculty.
 We are actively involved in making our PhD Program appealing and competitive with the best Centers in the world.
 Most of our Faculty has trained in top Institutions in Europe and the USA, and their superb publication record speaks of dedication to Science and success in fund raising and research management.
 In recent years, we made an effort to increase the number of applicants from abroad as well as from Italian Universities other than Padova.
-In the 34th cycle we had 6 foreign students (from China, Croatia, Hungary, Portugal, Spain, and the United States).
-In the 35th cycle, we had a total of 83 applications to the PhD course, and 42% of these were from students of foreign countries.

 The PhD course includes a variety of themes, reflecting the richness and diversity of our scientific environment.